shiv915141/Handwriten-digit-recognition/README.md

 # NOTE
- we have also experimented with changes values of various parameters like acti- cation function and evaluation metrics and also thw imaage size from 28*28 to 32*32 and 64*64 whose code will be avilable in 2nd patch.
+ we have also experimented with changes values of various parameters like acti- vation function and evaluation metrics and also thw imaage size from 28*28 to 32*32 and 64*64 whose code will be avilable in 2nd patch.